matthewmccullough/feedback/README.md

 Asking a question is as easy as [creating a new issue](https://github.com/matthewmccullough/feedback/issues) on this project.

 I'll answer it as soon as I can get to it, but that usually takes a few days.
-Once I answer, I'll close the issue just so I know what I've covered, but don't worry- if you have any further questions just respond in the thread and I'll get back to you soon.
-Feel free to ask a question on any old issue too, even if you didn't create it.
+Once I answer, I'll close the issue so I know what I've responded to.
+But, don't worry -- if you have further questions, just respond in the issue thread and I'll get back to you.
+Feel free to ask a question on anany old issue too, even if you didn't create it originally.

 Read some questions